grantcurell/projects/Automating OME Hardware Reports/README.md

   - [ ] Add the bit about the file names for inventory and discoveries
   - [ ] Tell people how to manipulate them if needed
 - [ ] Add instructions for manipulated the DHCP config file
+- [ ] Go back and look into the 204 error in the add_to_static_group code
+- [ ] If I'm not going to add a UI I need to go back and add in a command line tool

 Note: If I need a way to compare the IP address of the idrac and get the ID, you can retrieve it from the device inventory under deviceManagement